prebid/Prebid.js/modules/gumgumBidAdapter.md

 # Description

-GumGum adapter for Prebid.js 1.0
+GumGum adapter for Prebid.js
+Please note that both video and in-video products require a mediaType of video.
+All other products (in-screen, slot, native) should have a mediaType of banner.

 # Test Parameters
 ```